Verify Incoming Webhook Trigger in Automation Rule - Jira Cloud

 Summary

-How to check if the Incoming webhook trigger in an Automation rule is working correctly
+This article describes how you can check if an incoming webhook trigger in an automation rule is working correctly

 Solution